Surendra Kumar Yadav (judge): Life

-Yadav was born on September 10, 1959, in Pakhadpur village of Jaunpur of Uttar Pradesh.
-His father's name is Ram Krishna Yadav.
-After receiving the degree in Master of Law, he was selected for the Higher Judicial Service in the year 1990.
-And worked as Munsif, CJM, District Judge in many districts of Uttar Pradesh, he also gave the verdict in Babri Masjid demolition case as special CBI judge.
+Yadav was born on September 10, 1959, in Pakhanpur village of Jaunpur of Uttar Pradesh to Ram Krishna Yadav.
+After receiving the degree in Master of Law, he was selected for the Higher Judicial Service in 1990.
+He worked as Munsif, CJM, District Judge in many districts of Uttar Pradesh, he also gave the verdict in Babri Masjid demolition case as special CBI judge.
 He was appointed as the Deputy Lokayukta of Uttar Pradesh after his retirement in 2020.